arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 I am assigning exponent parameter to default number `1`.

-So if we use custom pipe without parameter it will returns the same number.
+If we use custom pipe without parameter it will returns the same number.

 ```
 {{ 10 | power}}